cavalab/srbench/competition.md

 This competition seeks to distill algorithmic design choices and improve the practice of symbolic regression by evaluating the submitted symbolic regression methods on previously unseen, real-world and synthetic datasets.
 These datasets will be sourced mainly from the domains of physics, epidemiology and bioinformatics.

-Participants are asked to adapt and submit their symbolic regression algorithms to [SRBench](https://github.com/cavalab/srbench), following the [Competition Guide](/srbench/competition-guide/).
+**Participants are asked to adapt and submit their symbolic regression algorithms to SRBench following the [Competition Guide](/srbench/competition-guide/).**
 SRBench will automatically test these methods for conformance with the competition.

 After the submission deadline, methods will be tested on previously unseen datasets.